borntofrappe/python-scripts/arithmetic-formatter/README.md

   if "key" in dictionary:
   ```

-  With the `not` operator you can also check if a dictionary has not a key.
-This comes in handy to add the field for the fourth row if one is not already available
+  With the `not` operator, you can also check if a dictionary does not have a key.
+In the particular project I've used the syntax to add the key for the fourth row if one is not already available

   ```py
   if "fourth" not in rows: